Arnn students’ STEM event includes visit from Black Hawk helicopter

 |0

-This work, Arnn students’ STEM event includes visit from Black Hawk helicopter [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arnn students’ STEM event includes visit from Black Hawk helicopter, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT